Barrow-in-Furness power station: History

 In 1894 Barrow-in-Furness Corporation applied for a provisional order under the Electric Lighting Acts to generate and supply electricity to the town.
 The Barrow-in-Furness Corporation Electric Lighting Order 1894 was granted by the Board of Trade and was confirmed by Parliament through the Electric Lighting Orders Confirmation (No. 1) Act 1894 (57 & 58 Vict. c. xlix).
 The power station was built in Buccleugh Street adjacent to the railway line, it first supplied electricity to the town in 1899.

 Coniston power station was developed as a small hydro-electric plant in 1932 with a single water turbine, a second turbine was added in 1937.
 The installation initially supplied power for Barrow County Council and latterly for the village of Coniston.

 The 120 MW Roosecote power station east of the town centre was first commissioned in September 1953.
 This was more efficient than the old Barrow power station which was gradually run-down and decommissioned in about 1960.

 Equipment specification

+At opening the station was equipped with three Babcock and Wilcox boilers feeding steam to three Brush Electrical Engineering Co. sets of 75 kW each.
+Power was distributed at 1100 Volts to three remote substations where it was reduced using motor generating sets.

 In 1923 the steam generating plant at Barrow comprised: